LucaPanz97/Bayesian_Statistics_Project/README.md

 # Goal

-The goal of this project is to develop a model for predicting and explaining the In this project we have worked on real-estate data with the goal of developing a model which can predict and explain the price of houses.
+The goal of this project is to develop a Bayesian model for predicting and explaining house prices in Ames, Iowa.
-Given the broadness of the scope of the project we have decided to start by developing several models coming from well-known areas of research: mixed effect models, autoregressive processes [8], CAR models, Gaussian processes and latent Gaussian Markov random fields.
-We have then selected the best models considering their computational performance and the posterior inclusion probabilities of the regressors.
-Finally we have created an ensemble model averaging the selected models with Akaike weights [7].
-To fit and test the models we have used the Ames housing prices dataset [2], which contains data on the houses sold in Ames (Iowa) between 2006 and 2010.
-Development of a model to predict and explain the price of houses in Ames (Iowa), following a bayesian approach
+Given the multifaceted nature of this task, we have opted to follow a comprehensive approach:
+1. Model Diversity: we explore a variety of models sourced from well-established research domains, including Mixed Effect Models, Autoregressive Processes, Conditional Autoregressive (CAR) Models, Gaussian Processes and Latent Gaussian Markov Random Fields.
+2. Model Selection: to ensure the highest quality of predictions and insights, we rigorously assess the performance of each model and the posterior inclusion probabilities of the regressors.
+This meticulous selection process guides us in choosing the most effective models.
+3. Model Ensembling: we create an ensemble model that amalgamates the capabilities of the chosen models using Akaike weights.
+This ensemble approach enhances our predictive accuracy and robustness.

 # Authors

+Tommaso Bonetti

 # Acknowledgments